genaray/Arch/README.md

 }
 ```

-With the power of acessing `Archetype` and `Chunk` directly from the world, you can easily write such high performance queries yourself.
+With the power of acessing `Archetype` and `Chunk` directly from the world, you could easily write such high performance queries yourself.
 Great !
 Isnt it ? :)
-Since this is pretty dangerous you should only do this when you are already familiar with archetypes and chunks.
-Those features should be handled as readonly as long as you do not really know what you are doing.
-However entities should ONLY be created and removed using the world directly.
+Lets look at an small example of how you could utilize those features.

-Lets look at an small example of how you could utilize those features...
+Lets say we want to iterate over every second entity with a `Position` component, since we dont wanna update ALL of them every tick.
+Well, you could do this easily like this e.g.

 ```csharp
 var archetype = new[]{ typeof(Position); }